cyysu/Qt-5.3.1/README.md

 Robert Acklin <acklinr@us.panasonic.com>

 you can delete folders when copied to device:
--mkspecs
+- mkspecs
--include
+- include
--doc
+- doc
--bin (maybe, depending on your usage)
+- bin (maybe, depending on your usage)